-As the European banking supervisor, the ECB can take a number of supervisory decisions, which are legally binding on banks under the Single Supervisory Mechanism.
+As the European Union's banking supervisor, the ECB can take a number of supervisory decisions that are legally binding on banks under the Single Supervisory Mechanism.

 The Supervisory Board, as an internal body of the ECB, prepares the draft decisions, which are adopted by the Governing Council under the non-objection procedure.
 If the Governing Council does not object within a defined period of time, the decision is deemed adopted.

 Apart from that, other decisions on the general framework (e.g. the SSM Framework Regulation) are taken by the Governing Council outside the non-objection procedure.

 To prevent conflicts of interest between monetary policy and supervisory responsibilities, the ECB ensures a separation of objectives, decision-making processes and tasks.